 Chinese records refer to twin-tailed varieties in the 16th century, so Moors would have been developed around this period.

-The black coloration of the Black Moor Goldfish comes from an excess of melanic pigment deposited in the scales.
+The black coloration of the Black Moor Goldfish comes from an excess of melanic pigment deposited in the skin.

 Young Moor under 30 days old are a drab gray with normal eyes, but from five or six weeks of age, the black pigment begins to appear in some early developers along with the telescopic eyes.